AI Augmented Edge and Fog Computing: Trends and Challenges: Background

-The \textit{Agriculture} industry widely uses various sensors for monitoring humidity, temperature, soil moisture to better control and maintain the plants and trees in the large scale agricultural fields~\cite{misra2020iot}.
+\blue{The \textit{Agriculture} industry widely uses various sensors for monitoring humidity, temperature, soil moisture to better control and maintain the plants and trees in the large scale agricultural fields~\cite{misra2020iot}.
 Important performance parameters for Fog systems would be cost and reliability as they have direct impact on the final cost and the quality of the harvest.
 System response time, accuracy and energy are in the medium level of importance. \textit{Healthcare} leads to the adoption of various sensors for patient monitoring and providing real-time feedback to the patient and caregivers~\cite{kumari2018fog}.
 Healthcare systems need low response time with high accuracy and reliability as they need to provide real-time response.
 The \textit{Construction} industry aims to keep tracking of the projects, and site safety.
 The most important metric is cost which is the main decision point for the adoption of such systems in the construction industry~\cite{abioye2021artificial}. \textit{Food} industry has widely adopted IIoT, Cloud and AI in different stages including production, transport, storage and consumption which led to the proposing of ``Internet of Food''~\cite{boulos2015towards}.
-The potential Fog system for this industry should be very cost effective to minimize the overall cost of the food. \textit{Transport} industry aim to make travel more efficient by utilizing a large number of IIoT sensors, especially by the advent of autonomous vehicles~\cite{nikitas2020artificial}.
-Here, reliability, accuracy and response time are the most important metrics for self-driving cars. \textit{Textile} industry uses Fog continuum in smart textile for cost effective and reliable system to curtail supply chain costs.
+The potential Fog system for this industry should be very cost effective to minimize the overall cost of the food.
+The \textit{Transport} industry aim to make travel more efficient by utilizing a large number of IIoT sensors, especially by the advent of autonomous vehicles~\cite{nikitas2020artificial}.
+Here, reliability, accuracy and response time are the most important metrics for self-driving cars.
+The \textit{Textile} industry uses Fog continuum in smart textile for cost effective and reliable system to curtail supply chain costs.
 The \textit{Gaming} industry is the growing entertainment industries, the quality of user experience is highly dependent on low latency and reliable response to the users.
-The \textit{Aviation} industry is now leading to the new evolutionary era called Aviation 4.0 impacting manufacturing, through aircraft operation and air traffic management.
+The \textit{Aviation} industry is now leading to the new evolutionary era called Aviation 5.0 impacting manufacturing, through aircraft operation and air traffic management.
 Reliability is the key importance metrics for such a system.
 This development of \textit{Smart cities} spans from intelligent traffic management to trash collection and air quality control.
-The main performance metrics for such a system are energy, accuracy and reliability.
+The main performance metrics for such a system are energy, accuracy and reliability. } An overview of highly important performance metrics for Fog continuum systems adopted in industrial applications is illustrated in Fig.~\ref{fig:applications}, which indicated reliability is the most common metrics in these applications.
+The rest of the discussion considers all mentioned metrics used to measure the performance of AI based resource management solutions.
+However, the specific choice of metrics is subject to the application use-case and deployment scenario as mentioned above.